mspass-team/mspass/docs/source/getting_started/deploy_mspass_on_HPC.rst

     The fundamental problem both connection face is that cluster are normally accessible from outside
     only through "login nodes" (also sometimes called head nodes).
-    The login nodes are sometimes called a network "gateway" to the cluster.
+    The login nodes are sometimes called a network "gateway" to the cluster, which should not be confused with the something more properly called a "scientific gateway".
+The later is a simplified access method to reduce the very kind of complexity discussed in this section for normal humans.

   Our template script addresses item 2 by a variant of that describe in